 Be sure to chew thoroughly

-Dinner: take psyllium husk drink of choice and a large glass
+Dinner: take psyllium husk drink of choice and a large glass of water

 HOT: as for lunch, or have the COLD type selection

 COLD: broth made from a selection of vegetables with added garlic and fresh or dried herbs (basil, chives, tarragon, bay leaf, parsley, thyme).
 Make with homemade vegetable stock or make up stock with Vecon paste.
 If you like, have a couple of NOW oatcakes or rice cakes.